Github73840134/DeskScout/README.md

 # NOTICE
-Deskscout in its current state does not have an updater built in, you will need to manually update your code
+DeskScout in its current state does not have an updater built in, you will need to manually update your code

 # Requirements
 Python 3.10 or later